-9 Simple Habits to Help You Feel Less Stressed as a Mom
+10 Simple Habits to Help You Feel Less Stressed as a Mom

-Feel Less Overwhelmed and Stressed as a Stay at Home Mom
+Feel Less Stressed as a Mom

 Stop comparing yourself to other moms

-I know it’s easier said than done, but seriously, stop!
-I guarantee everyone has their areas of struggle.
-Some are just more obvious than others.
 You are created in a unique and special way.
 You have your own personality, strengths and weaknesses, and idiosyncrasies.
-You are amazing!
+You are a good mom, and you are amazing!

 You can’t be perfect

-This sorta goes with the above point, but you will never be perfect.
+This sorta goes with the above point, but you will never be the perfect mom.
 I strongly believe we are each a work in progress and can definitely improve.
 However, striving for perfection in every area of motherhood just won’t work.
 You don’t have to have the “Pinterest-perfect” birthday party for your one-year-old.
 It’s okay if you let some things go in order to focus on what’s more important to you.
 It’s okay if the toys are on the floor when someone comes over if it means you’ve just been making memories with your children…or handling a tantrum.
 You will feel less overwhelmed if you don’t try to be perfect at it all.

 Mom reading bookon a blanket.
 Feel Less Stressed as a Mom pinnable image